Clcanny/Notes/MongoDB/Glance.md

 collection.createIndex(Indexes.ascending("name"));
 ```

-Indexes in MongoDB are similar to indexes in other database systems.
-MongoDB supports indexes on any field or sub-field of a document in a collection.
+Indexes in `MongoDB` are similar to indexes in other `database` systems. `MongoDB` supports indexes on any field or sub-field of a `document` in a `collection`.
 Here, we are building an index on the name field with sort order ascending.

 `MongoDB`是否支持多项联合排序？